 Do I need any self-tape lighting?
 Should I spend thousands of dollars to buy proper lighting?
 My desk lamp is just fine, right?
 Let’s learn about lighting!
-What types of lighting are on the market and how to use them.
+What types of lighting are on the market and how to use them?
 What is a three-point technique of lighting?
 Let’s dive in!

 Lighting doesn’t win the audition for you.
 But better lighting creates a more professional feeling.
-Agents and producers will notice you take it seriously, and you would look like a movie star, or you will feel like it at least.
+Agents and producers will notice you take it seriously, and you will look like a movie star, or you will feel like it at least.
 Haha.
 Performance and success are just up to you, and even the most expensive gear means nothing if you suck.
 I’m sorry, but it’s true!

 Natural light, lamps, softboxes, ring light, a scrim, LED panels, candles, reflectors, umbrellas… aaaahh.
 What is it?
 Do you also feel overwhelmed by all the lighting types and terms, and are you unsure what type to use?
 No worries, let’s learn about them to make the right choice for self-tape lighting.

 Yes, correct, you know that already.
 Natural light is exactly what it sounds like – the natural light.
-Wow, you are such a fast-learner.
+Wow, you are such a fast learner.
 Ok, I am not as funny as I think.
 So jokes aside.
 Natural light comes from the sun or the moon, but the moon is a reflector because it reflects the sun’s light.
 Cool, so now we know what a reflector is.
 In terms of filmmaking and photography, a reflector is a piece of metal or glass used to reflect light in a certain direction.

 How to use natural light for self-taping

 If you want to use natural light for your self-tape, of course, you can, but it could be very hard.
 The weather is changing, and we don’t have sunny days all the time.
-But on that sunny days, we can use it.
+But on those sunny days, we can use it.
 We will need a reflector.

-As a reflector you can use:
+As a reflector, you can use:

 - Foamcore 24″by36″ from Dollarstore for $1